vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### In scope

-- How and where the pipelines are defined
+- How and where pipelines are defined.
-- How vector reads the pipelines and what are the limitations of pipelines
+- How Vector reads pipelines and what the limitations of pipelines are.
-- How do we monitor pipelines components
+- How we monitor pipelines components.

 ### Out of scope